inasafe/inasafe-doc/docs/source/training/beginner/osm/101-basic-concept-of-osm-website.rst

    *Digital Maps with OpenStreetMap*

-OpenStreetMap is digital, which makes it extremely useful for us, and it is shared, which means that everybody benefits from the work of everybody else.
+OSM is digital, which makes it extremely useful for us, and it is shared, which means that everybody benefits from the work of everybody else.

 In this unit, you will learn how to make a digital map.
-You will learn how to use the OpenStreetMap platform, and you will make your first edits and additions to the worldwide map.
+You will learn how to use the OSM platform, and you will make your first edits and additions to the worldwide map.

 :ref:`Go to next module --> <working-with-osm>`